Your TIAMSA Board

 Filip Vermeylen (TIAMSA Groups Officer): ‘Growing up in Antwerp, with its bustling port and rich cultural past, triggered my interest in the interplay between commerce and the arts.
 I wondered why some cities develop into hubs of artistic innovation and centers of the art trade.
 As a cultural economist, I soon realized that only a multi-facetted approach can truly help us understand the establishment and functioning of art markets, whether in the past or in emerging economies today.
 As such, the international mix of (art) historians, sociologists, economists and art professionals is precisely the reason why I am very excited about TIAMSA.
 As a board member, I will strive to further the dialogue across disciplines in this fascinating field of study.’

-Evolution of the Board: The first TIAMSA Board, comprising eight members, was elected at our first Annual General Meeting (AGM) on 15 July 2016: Susanna Avery-Quash, Lynn Catterson, Frances Fowle, Christian Huemer, Veronika Korbei, Johannes Nathan, Barbara Pezzini (who left the board three months later) and Jonathan Woolfson.
+Evolution of the Board: The first TIAMSA Board, comprising eight members, was elected at our first Annual General Meeting (AGM) on 15 July 2016: Chaired by Johannes Nathan it included Susanna Avery-Quash, Lynn Catterson, Frances Fowle, Christian Huemer, Veronika Korbei, Barbara Pezzini (Co-Chair during the first three months, she left the board in October 2016) and Jonathan Woolfson.
 Four additional officers were elected to the board at our 2nd AGM on 13 July 2017: Kim Oosterlinck, Iain Robertson, Olav Velthuis and Filip Vermeylen.
 At the 3rd AGM on 29 September 2018, Veronika Korbei was elected as Co-Chair while Nirmalie Mulloli was elected as Coordinator.
 In August 2020, Nirmalie Mulloli left while Sharon Dowley and Inna Schill became the new TIAMSA Coordinators.
 At the 7th AGM on 13 September 2022, Veronika Korbei (Co-Chair 2018-2022) and Johannes Nathan (Chair 2016-2018 / Co-Chair 2018-2022) made room for new Co-Chairs, Véronique Chagnon-Burke and Kim Oosterlinck, while Susanna Avery-Quash, Lynn Catterson, Frances Fowle, Christian Huemer and Jonathan Woolfson also left the board – which was in turn joined by Philipp Nürnberger (Finance Officer), Natasha Degen and Alicja Jagielska-Burduk.
+At the same time, Joe Borges and Masoom Pincha became TIAMSA’s new Coordinators.
+At the 8th AGM on 13 July 2024 Georgina S. Walker, Adelaide Duarte and Anne-Sophie V. Radermecker were elected as new board members.
 TIAMSA cordially thanks all previous and current board members for their work on behalf of the association!